mike-kane/teacher-chatbot-demo/data/nlu.md

 - due dates spreadsheet, plz
 - due dates spreadsheet, pls

+##intent:inquire_hw
+- homework due date
+- when do i have to turn hw in
+- when is hw due
+- due date for hw
+- did we have any homework
+- what is the hw for tonight
+- show me today's homework
+- what page is the hw on
+- do we have any homework
+- what am I supposed to read tonight
+- Did she give us hw
+- did he give us hw
+- Does tonight's hw have to do with the project
+- what's the hw
+- Help me with my math homework
+- Wut da hw?

 ##intent:inquire_spanish_hw
 - spanish hw
 - did I have any hw in spanish class